microsoft/ivy/doc/proving.md

 Schemata
 ========

-A *schema* is a compound judgment that takse a collection of judgments as input (the premises) and produces a judgment as output (the conclusion).
+A *schema* is a compound judgment that takes a collection of judgments as input (the premises) and produces a judgment as output (the conclusion).
 If the schema is valid, then we can provide any type-correct values for the premises and the conclusion will follow.